paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/neo4j.md

 LIMIT 200
 ```

 Here's another example where the *direction* of the relationship is also specified with a `<` symbol attached to the hyphen.
+Note that if you remove this, it makes no difference to the results.

 ```sql
 MATCH (a:Address)<-[:REGISTERED_ADDRESS]-(other)